nevermined-io/app_docs/docs/tutorials/15-smart-contract-access.md

 :::

-## How to integrate the Subscription NFT in your Smart Contract
+## How to integrate the Smart Subscription NFT in your Smart Contract

 The steps to integrate are the following: